NativeScript/docs-v8/advanced-concepts.md

 ### Extending Android Activity

-The core modules ship with a default `androidx.appcompat.app.AppCompatActivity` implementation, which ensures they alone are sufficient to bootstrap an empty NativeScript application, without forcing users to declare their custom Activity in every project.
-When needed, however, users may still specify custom Activity implementation and use it to bootstrap the application.
-The following code demonstrates how this can be done:
+NativeScript Core ships with a default `androidx.appcompat.app.AppCompatActivity` implementation, that bootstraps the NativeScript application, without forcing users to declare their custom Activity in every project.
+In some cases you may need to implement a custom Android Activity.
+In this section we'll look at how to do that!

-1. Create a new TypeScript file in your app folder - name it `activity.android.ts` or `activity.android.js` if you are using plain JS.
+Create a new `activity.android.ts` or `activity.android.js` when using plain JS.

 ::: tip Note
-Note the \*.android suffix - we want this file packaged for Android only.
+Note the `.android.(js|ts)` suffix - we only want this file on Android.
 :::

-2. Copy the following code for the TypeScript file:
+A basic Activity looks as follows:

 ```ts
 import {